-While the lemonade is cooling, cleanse the lemon, lime and remaining navel orange and cut into thin slices.
+While the lemonade is cooling, cleanse the lemon, lime, and remaining navel orange and cut it into thin slices.

 Once the lemonade has cooled, carefully add 1-quart cold water and enough ice cubes to fill the pitcher.
 Stir well.

-I like to make my lemonade the day before I want to serve it, refrigerate it overnight, then serve it the next day.
-This allows time for all of the juices to beautifully blend together.
-If you serve all of the lemonade, don’t be afraid to make another batch of lemonade liquid and re-add the same fruit one more time.
+Also, don’t be afraid to make another batch of lemonade liquid and add it to the same fruit.
 I have done this before and it works well.
 I also love eating the fruit slices after they have soaked in the lemonade for a day or two.
 So yummy!

-This fruity lemonade is the perfect beverage to serve at a BBQ, picnics or family reunions, birthday parties, pool parties, summer bridal showers or at an outdoor wedding reception, etc… and with all of the fruit slices floating around it makes a pretty drink as well.
+This fruity lemonade is the perfect beverage to serve at a BBQ, picnics or family reunions, birthday parties, pool parties, summer bridal showers, or an outdoor wedding reception, etc… and with all of the fruit slices floating around it makes a pretty drink as well.